Qualification Exam Frequently Asked Questions (FAQs)

 The firms employing unregistered persons to perform these functions must be sure these employees do not discuss general or specific investment products or services offered by the firm; prequalify prospective customers as to financial status, investment history and objectives; or solicit new accounts or orders.

-14. While registered with firm "A," can I sell limited partnership interests for non-member firm "B" in a private placement?
+14. While registered with firm "A," am I permitted to sell limited partnership interests for nonmember firm "B" in a private placement?

 To participate in a private securities transaction, you must provide your firm written notice describing the proposed transaction and your role in this activity.
 You must also notify your firm whether you have received or will receive selling compensation in connection with the transaction.
 The firm must provide you with a written statement advising whether it approves or disapproves your participation in the proposed transaction.
 If the firm allows such activity, the firm must record the transaction(s) on its books and records.
 The firm must also supervise your participation in the transaction.